wwheastie/Customer-Bank-Accounts-2nd-Edition/README.txt

 To run this application go to CustomerBankAccountsUI\bin\Release and run.exe

 How to View Source Code:
-In the root folder open the .sln file “Customer Bank Accounts” in Visual Studio
+In the project root folder open the .sln file “Customer Bank Accounts” in Visual Studio